Andy's Technotes Home

 The Fine Detail Steps for Techs to really clean a system

 If any of you can figure out how to automate any of this, please share with the rest of us (especially Andy Konecny who is trying to sort this out but never has the free time to do so).
-So far CCleaner comes the closest.
+So far CCleaner comes the closest and worth running even when running through all the steps below.

-- Scan for Viruses with an up to date anti Virus scanner.
-Make sure the A/V is updating itself
+Scan for Viruses with an up to date anti Virus scanner.
+Make sure the A/V is updating itself, and only run one A/V as they do trip over each other.

-Make sure all programs are shut down, especially antivirus as that will slow this down
+Make sure all programs are shut down, especially antivirus as that will slow the following process down.

 whichever file management tool you like. e.g. for Win9x Start, Find, Files